maromcik/edumdns/edumdns/edumdns_web/README.md

 - **Session**: Cookie-based session management
 - **Identity**: User identity tracking and authentication
 - **OIDC**: OpenID Connect authentication middleware (when configured)

-## Payload Limits

-- **Form Limit**: 16 MiB
-- **Payload Limit**: 16 GiB
-- **Multipart Limit**: 16 GiB

-## Session Expiry

-The session expiry behavior is controlled by two separate deadlines:

-- **Login Deadline** (`EDUMDNS_WEB_SESSION_EXPIRY`): The maximum lifetime of a session from the time of login, regardless of activity.
-Default: 30 days (2,592,000 seconds).

-- **Visit Deadline** (`EDUMDNS_WEB_LAST_VISIT_DEADLINE`): The maximum time a session can remain inactive.
-If a user doesn't visit the site within this period, the session expires even if the login deadline hasn't been reached.
-Default: 7 days (604,800 seconds).

-Both deadlines are enforced independently - a session expires when either deadline is reached.